coding-with-deepa-shalini/liquor_sales_iowa/README.md

 1. pip install -r requirements.txt
 2. If the above gives any errors, and does not install all the packages, please execute the following:

+    Make sure you have conda (python 3.8) installed

-    Create a conda virtual environment (python 3.8), while in the environment, follow:
+    Create a conda virtual environment (python 3.8).

+    conda create --name <environment name> python=3.8

+    While in the environment, follow:

     conda install -c conda-forge pandas
     conda install -c conda-forge plotly